lwear/FirebaseTicTacToe/README.md

 #### Demo Version: <https://tictactoe-2cc0f.web.app/> To USE the demo, open it twice, in two different tabs.

-### If you have any questions, issues, or concerns about the code, please create an issue [HERE](https://github.com/lwear/FirebaseTicTacToe/issues/new)
+### If you have any questions, issues, or concerns about the code, please create an issue [here](https://github.com/lwear/FirebaseTicTacToe/issues/new)

 TASK 1 🐳 : Get set up Firebase.
 Start a *firebase* project with the [Firebase Command Line Interface](https://firebase.google.com/docs/cli) and host it on a local server
   1. Download the base code for this project. ****Note to self: need to test code in this project to make sure it will work****
   2. Store the code on your local machine in a folder.
 This folder will now be referred to as your "project folder."
   3. Go to <https://firebase.google.com/> and setup your account.
-  4. Create a new project, don't bother enabling Google Analytics.
+  4. Create a new project, don't enable Google Analytics.
 Add a web app and select hosting.
 Register app.
   5. The Firebase site will provice you with some html scripts.
 Copy and paste the code into index.html if required.
+  6. Install the Firebase Command Line Interface (CLI).
+On Windows, follow the [<code>npm</code> instructions for Windows](https://firebase.google.com/docs/cli#windows-npm)
-  6. Run Windows Powershell on your local machine, and install the Firebase CLI using `npm install -g firebase-tools`
+     <br>After downloading and installing Node.js, run Windows Powershell on your local machine, and install the Firebase CLI using `npm install -g firebase-tools`

-  3. Navigate to your project folder and run `firebase login` to sign into your account you just created a new project in
+  7. Navigate to your project folder and run `firebase login` to sign into your account you just created a new project in.
   4. To check you've logged in correctly, run `firebase projects:list` and you should see the project you just created
   5. Now run `firebase init` to setup your project.
 Follow the instructions you're prompted with, first by hitting space on `Database` and `Hosting` to select them for your project.
 Next select `use existing project` and choose the project you just created.
 Finish the setup with default answers and yes.